xandkar/data-mill/README.md

       analysis (Graphite, Cacti, Munin, a data scientist, etc).

 * __sieve__
-    - PLUG-IN: lives with reclaimer(s), takes raw drill output as input and outputs formatted, extracted data
+    - PLUG-IN: lives with reclaimer(s), takes raw reaper output as input and outputs formatted, extracted data
     - Executed by the reclaimer on the appropriate raw output types